nus-cs2103-AY1920S1/duke/docs/README.md

 ## 2. Quick Start <a name="Quick Start"></a>
 1. Ensure you have Java 11 or above installed in your Computer.

-1. Download the latest dukebot.jar at [here](https://github.com/calvincxz/duke/releases)
+1. Download the latest dukebot.jar [here](https://github.com/calvincxz/duke/releases)

-## 3. Features
+## 3. Features <a name="Features"></a>

+Command Format
+* Words in UPPER_CASE are the parameters to be supplied by the user e.g. in add n/NAME, NAME is a parameter which can be used as add n/John Doe.
+* Items in square brackets are optional e.g `deadline TASK_NAME  /by dd/mm/yyyy [hhmm]`
+can be used as `deadline TASK_NAME  /by dd/mm/yyyy`

 ### 3.1 Viewing help
 Input "help" to view a simple guide to command formats.
 Format: help

 ### 3.2.
-Adding a task: t, d, e
+Adding a task: todo, deadline or event
 * Adds a task to the DukeBot.
-    * todo TASK NAME
+    * todo TASK_NAME
-    * event TASK NAME  /at dd/mm/yyyy hhmm hhmm
+    * event TASK_NAME /at dd/mm/yyyy hhmm hhmm
-    * deadline TASK NAME  /by dd/mm/yyyy *hhmm
+    * deadline TASK_NAME /by dd/mm/yyyy [hhmm]
 * e.g. `event party /at 01/01/2011 0800 1900`
 * e.g. `t read book`